Hello April! We’re now well into the year, and marching our way through autumn.

 Run the Tan

-Take on the famous Tan’s 3.8km track at this event to encourage and celebrate healthy, active lifestyles.
+Take on the famous Tan’s 3.8km track at this fundraising event to encourage and celebrate healthy, active lifestyles.

-Dates: 30 April
+Dates: 26 April 2026

 Where: Royal Botanic Gardens

-Cost: From $45
+Cost: From $45 donation

 More info: Website